Praveen2795/Basic-Data-Analysis-Projects/README.md

 <h1 align="center">Basic Data Analysis Projects 📊 </h1>

 ## Motivation:
 This repository was created to contain most of the basic data analysis projects using Python as a programming language.
-The main aim for this repository is to share the topics of projects in a sequence along with it's datasets for the beginners to start learning with practical approach and ease.
+The main aim of this repository is to share the projects in a sequence along with it's datasets for the beginners to start learning with practical approach and ease.

 ## Table of Contents:
 - EDA on weather data